What is Telemedicine?

 Patients can clarify their health concerns by booking an online doctor appointment.
 Either the first time or as a second opinion, any patient should be able to obtain medical help when required.

-Canadians are looking forward to telemedicine and are already seeing an impact:
+Canadians are looking forward to telehealth services/telemedicine in Canada and are already seeing an impact:

 - 70 % of Canadians trust in technology to enable preventive care

-- A majority of Canadians believe Canadian telemedicine provider higher quality care with doctor-on-demand services.
+- A majority of Canadians believe Canadian telehealth services provide higher quality care with doctor-on-demand services.

 - When surveyed, two out of three Canadians rely on telemedicine for medical care outside the regular hours.